Connecticut Valley Hospital Addiction Services Division

 Connecticut Valley Hospital Addiction Services Division - Middletown, CT

 Connecticut Valley Hospital Addiction Services Division is a detox and addiction treatment facility located at Tynan Circle in the 06457 zip code of Middletown, CT.
-As a detox center, it offers opioid detox, benzodiazepines detox and alcohol detox.
+As a detox center, it offers meth detox, opioid detox and benzodiazepines detox.
 The treatment program at Connecticut Valley Hospital Addiction Services Division includes hospital inpatient detoxification, hospital inpatient treatment and hospital inpatient treatment.
-Connecticut Valley Hospital Addiction Services Division offers treatment to people with dual diagnosis treatment, adult women and people with trauma.
+Connecticut Valley Hospital Addiction Services Division offers treatment to people with dual diagnosis treatment, judicial clients and adult women.
 It accepts women and men into their treatment and detox program.

 Address: Tynan Circle, Middletown, CT 06457